Eve and the Handyman: Production

 The female lead, Eve Meyer, was Russ Meyer's wife.
 It was the only film of his she starred in although she was heavily involved behind the scenes on most of his early films.
 She did her own hair and make up and cooked for the crew.
 "I never worked so hard in my life," she said later.

 The film's male lead, Anthony-James Ryan, was Russ Meyer's right hand man.
 The film was shot in San Francisco over a month in 1960.
 Ryan recalled, Eve typed the script, it wasn't even a script, just a list of ideas.
 That's all we had to work with.
 I improvised some of the stuff."
 Ryan also assisted in production.

 Meyer says there was a crew of four - Russ Myer, his assistant, Eve Meyer and Ryan.

 Ryan met his future wife, Jacqueline Stevens, while making the film.
 She played a nude model.

 Reception

-According to Ebert the film grossed nearly a million dollars.
+According to Roger Ebert, the film grossed nearly a million dollars.

 Ebert also wrote "One of the most interesting scenes in the movie has Eve dancing in a low-cut dress while playing a pinball machine: the rhythm and cutting suggest sexual intercourse, and the scene has a nice balance between eroticism and humor.
-A frequent Meyer turnabout theme- the desirable woman who is rejected by the undesirable man- turns up in Eve in a hitchhiking scene.
+A frequent Meyer turnabout theme – the desirable woman who is rejected by the undesirable man – turns up in Eve in a hitchhiking scene.
 Unable to get a lift, Eve takes off one garment after another, still with no success."